gumaerc-testorg/ids.410j-spring-2013/content/pages/projects/student-work.md

 "[Smog v.
 Jobs: Is Obama Admin Endangering U.S. Environment, Public Health with Retreat on Smog Standards?](http://www.democracynow.org/2011/9/7/smog_v_jobs_is_obama_admin)" _Democracy Now_.
 September 7, 2011.

-OAQPS Staff. ["Review of the National Ambient Air Quality Standards for Ozone: Policy Assessment of Scientific and Technical Information."
-(PDF - 8.61MB)]({{< baseurl >}}/resources/mitesd_864s13_rdng_natambt) Accessed February 19, 2014.
+OAQPS Staff. {{% resource_link 007335f6-554f-fed3-4543-11b7c4e63171 "\"Review of the National Ambient Air Quality Standards for Ozone: Policy Assessment of Scientific and Technical Information.\" (PDF - 8.61MB)" %}} Accessed February 19, 2014.
 (Document is by the Environmental Protection Agency, and is in the public domain.)

 {{< tdclose >}}